Why does my home battery drain when Octopus charges my EV?

 Why it happens more with Intelligent Go

-Standard Octopus Go charges at a fixed overnight window (typically 00:30–05:30).
-Your battery charges during that window, and once it ends, the pattern is predictable.
-There are no unexpected daytime sessions.
+Standard Octopus Go currently charges at a fixed overnight window.
+As of 24 April 2026, Octopus's Go page lists that window as 00:30–05:30.
+Your battery can be scheduled around that window, and once it ends, the pattern is more predictable.
+Go does not use the same extra daytime smart-dispatch pattern as Intelligent Go.

 Intelligent Go is different.
 It schedules charging dynamically — sometimes during the day, sometimes in short bursts hours after the overnight window closed.
 Your battery is in discharge mode and has no way to know a smart charging session is about to start.
 So it discharges into whatever load appears.